jeessicahong/mimoe-edge-agent/README.md

 `MIMOE_BASE_URL`, `MIMOE_MODEL`, and `MIMOE_API_KEY` are loaded from `.env` at startup.

 The app exits early with a clear error message if a required value is missing.
 This keeps the project portable because the exact endpoint and model name should come from the API panel in mimOE Studio rather than being hardcoded.

+### Use of AI tools

+I used Claude Code and ChatGPT during this assessment as AI-assisted development tools.

+I treated both tools as pair-programming aids rather than sources of final truth.
+Generated code and documentation were reviewed, tested, and adjusted before being accepted.

 ---